 When a path is attached to a fader, AFL and PFL can be accessed using the AFL and PFL buttons.
 Both are either latching if tapped briefly, or momentary if held.

-By default, PFL is automatically canceled when a fader is opened e.g. if a fader reaches ∞ whilst PFL is activated, PFL will be deactivated when the fader reaches -90dB.
-This feature can be disabled by turning off the OPEN FADER CANCELS PFL button within the TOOLS>MISC menu.
+By default, PFL is automatically canceled when a fader is opened e.g. if a fader or PFL PFL PFL vthe fader lower than the normal backstop) to activate PFL.

 FADER AFL & PFL CONTROLS